fatmaecemozer/SpringbootProject/README.md

 #### Azure Container Registry
 ![img_4.png](pngs/img_4.png)
+Application docker image pushed here to be used in the deployment.
+ACR connection with Kubernetes managed.
 ACR attached to kubernetes cluster using;
 `az aks update -n KubeCluster -g DevOps --attach-acr AssesmentRegistry`